AguaClara/Dissolved-Gas/Research Reports/Report_Spring2019_DissolvedGas.md

 To install the pressure sensor, the reactor was first emptied of sand and water.
 The PVC pipe comprising the reactor was tapped with a 1/4" 18NPT pipe tap about 70 cm from the influent end of the reactor.
 A 1/4" push-to-connect was wrapped with Teflon tape and threaded into the tapped aperture to form a water-tight seal.

 The negative end of the pressure sensor was inserted into a piece of 1/4" hard tubing.
 The connection between the hard tubing and the pressure sensor was sealed with medium clear PVC cement.
 The other end of the hard tubing was inserted into the 1/4" push-to-connect.
 The pressure sensor was then plugged into the ProCoDA box at the subteam's work station, such that pressure data could be collected via ProCoDA.

-**[It's really weird because it seems like you refer to your figures prematurely and then they pop up later in the report and don't refer to them in the text that the figure is actually buried in.
-If you need those figures earlier, put them earlier.
-If you want to keep them where they are, could you make them useful where they are put?]**

 #### Dissolved Oxygen Probe Installation